UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Automating heavy-use devices during off-peak hours can lead to significant cost savings on time-of-use contracts.

-Making the Right Choice for Your Home Energy
+Choosing the Best Electricity Plan for Your Home

 A woman stands before a sign comparing a Free Nights Plan with a house and moon to a Fixed-Rate Plan with a dollar sign.
 A text box recommends steady rates for most households.